Spenser: For Hire: Hawk

-Hawk (Avery Brooks) is a smartly dressed enforcer.
+Hawk (Avery Brooks) is a smartly dressed, semi-mysterious enforcer with connections ranging from Beacon Hill to the Boston underworld.
 Though he is for hire, he has a code of ethics and assists Spenser.
 In the pilot episode ("Promised Land"), he and Spenser obviously have respect for each other, and he switches over from King Powers' (Chuck Connors) side to Spenser's side when he does not like Powers' actions.
 Hawk carries a Colt Python .357 Magnum as his weapon of choice.

 Lt.
-Quirk
+Martin Quirk

 Lt.
-Quirk (Richard Jaeckel) and Spenser have an uneasy, somewhat adversarial relationship, but often work together.
+Quirk (Richard Jaeckel) commands the Boston Police major crimes squad.
+He and Spenser have an uneasy, somewhat adversarial relationship, but often work well together.
 In the episode "Heart of the Matter", Quirk suffers an angina attack and reluctantly accepts the fact that he must retire after 35 years on the force.

+Sgt.
+Frank Belson

+Sgt.
+Belson (Ron McLarty) is Lt.
+Quirk's right-hand man, one of whose unofficial duties seems to be keeping an eye on Spenser.
+The overweight Belson is frequently seen eating and his character's role is often to provide comic relief, though he is also shown as being perfectly capable of carrying out serious police work when the occasion demands.

 Episodes

 The series consisted of three seasons (1985–1988) with a total of 66 episodes, and was followed by a series of four made-for-TV movies (1993–1995).

 Home media

 On June 28, 2005, Rykodisc released the four TV movies on DVD that were made following the cancellation of the weekly series.
 In 2007, Rykodisc re-released each of them separately.

 On August 26, 2014, Warner Bros. released the first season on DVD via their Warner Archive Collection.
 This is a manufacture-on-demand (MOD) release, available through Warner's online store and Amazon.com.
 Warner's website explains that the initial disc run was pressed traditionally "to meet expected high consumer demand".
 The second season was released on May 12, 2015.
 The third and last season was released on September 1, 2015.

+As of 2023, the series is currently available for streaming online on The Roku Channel and Tubi.